bodias/machine-learning/projects/capstone/capstone_report_template.md

 Home Credit is trying to minimize its loss due to loan defaults in a way that they accurately approve credit to customers that are likely to pay their debt.
 With supervised learning, we are able to build a model to predict their clients' repayment abilities, based on historical data provided by Home Credit through Kaggle.

 The final solution will be built as follows :
-1. Load the files provided by Kaggle;
+1. Load files provided by Kaggle;
 2. Perform an Exploratory Analysis of the dataset;
 3. Transform data to a suitable format to the machine learning algorithms
 4. Train a baseline model, and a state of the art model
-5. Evaluate the model results and adjust parameters
+5. Evaluate model results and adjust parameters
-6. Predict the results on the test data and submit it to Kaggle to obtain the final score
+6. Predict results on the test data and submit it to Kaggle to obtain the final score

-The final score will be obtained after submitting the test predictions to Kaggle.
+The final score will be obtained after submitting test predictions to Kaggle.

 ### Metrics DONE
 The evaluation of the model will be done using **area under the ROC curve** (AUC) between the predicted probability and the observed target.